ibm-cloud-docs/netezza/connecting.md

    1. Select the **Manage** tab.
    1. Click the **Web console** button to launch the web console.

+   For more information about the web console, see [Getting started with the web console](/docs/netezza?topic=netezza-getstarted-console).

 - {{site.data.keyword.netezza_short}} database (NZ host)